milesroberts-123/merge-annotations-sequences/README.md

 The second input is a list of sequences in [FASTA format](https://en.wikipedia.org/wiki/FASTA_format).

-The output of the script will be a FASTA format sequences file, except now annotations will be added to header lines:
+The output of the script will be a FASTA format sequences file, except now annotations will be included in header lines:

 ```
 >gene1 transcription factor